 Use the Personhood Test: One way to help people see whether or not an abortion law is principled or not is to apply the personhood test.
 When America finally recognizes the personhood and God-given right to life of every child, some pro-life laws will become redundant and unnecessary.
 However, other laws which include "pro-life" regulations and exceptions will be explicitly invalidated and annulled.
 The pro-life laws that will be merely rendered no longer necessary are the principled incrementalism.
 The abortion regulations that will be invalidated are the compromised laws.
 An example of this is found in Ohio's HB 125 "heartbeat bill" which bans the killing of an unborn child only after the detectability of a heartbeat).
 Morally compromised incremental efforts have raised hundreds of millions of dollars for their supporters but undermine the nation's recognition of the sanctity of human life.
 Principled pro-life laws build toward victory.
 So American Right To Life urges everyone to oppose compromised incrementalism and to support only principled laws, and especially personhood!

-Compromised: Heartbeat Bills: Just like Roe v.
-Wade, heartbeat bills regulate the age at which a child can be killed, showing them to be violations of God's command, Do not kill the innocent (and so also unconstitutional).
+Compromised: Pain Capable, Heartbeat, Etc: Just like Roe v.
+Wade, pain capable bills, heartbeat bills, etc., regulate the age at which a child can be killed, showing them to be violations of God's command, Do not kill the innocent (and so also unconstitutional).
 Therefore, by the law of unintended consequences, though well-intentioned, passing a heartbeat bill can actually increase the number of unborn children killed.
 For if a "heartbeat bill" becomes law, there would be a predictable significant increase in the use of mechanical abortifacient IUDs and chemical abortifacients like RU-486 (mifepristone) including the routine use of the Morning After Pill.

 Without personhood enforced, the child's right to life is denied.
 So people find ways to comply with the regulations for how and when they can kill unwanted children.
 The genocidal Roe and Doe v.
 Bolton opinions of the U.S. Supreme Court, issued concurrently, presented gestational ages after which states can prohibit, although with exceptions, the killing of the unborn child.
 The 2012 Ohio heartbeat bill, for example, likewise presents an age, with exceptions, after which the child cannot be dismembered or otherwise killed.
 Of course with opposing motives, these are substantively similar showing that a heartbeat bill is fundamentally a variation on the immoral Roe ruling.
 And as a heartbeat bill regulates the timing of killing the child, it inherently undermines the recognition of that boy or girl's God-given right to life and personhood.
 So being instructed by the "pro-life" law that they can only kill their children in the earliest weeks of their lives, a greatly increased percentage of women and young girls, at great risk also to their own health, will start popping Plan B like a vitamin with their morning-after breakfast.
 As sure as the sun rises in the morning, a heartbeat bill will help mass market the various abortifacients (which are non-surgical).
 Then multiple factors including biological, economic, and behavioral, can easily combine to kill millions of additional children who, without their mothers even knowing they are there, nor having even a chance for a change of heart, will get flushed down the toilet, children whom we will all meet when we stand before God.
 Thus because the heartbeat bill is not principled and is not based upon the God-given right to life, that strategy will predictably backfire, give a false sense of victory, and kill even more children, but just not by a scalpel.
 Any abortion regulation is immoral if it creates a protected "class" of children that makes it obvious that there is also an unprotected "class", as here, the youngest kids and children with quiet heartbeats.
 Historically, efforts at 100% abortion bans did not create an obvious unprotected class of children, and so, as explained below in ARTL's Esther Analogy, such bans were not morally compromised.